What is Due Diligence in Project Finance?

 Study of promoter background is undertaken in order to ensure the commitment of promoters to the project.
 The main motive is to identify the background and track record of the promoters sponsoring the project.
 The following terms are assessed:

 - Assessment of group companies – needs to be done based on past experience and knowledge of the sector

 - Assessment of group companies – Involves in-depth study of various companies promoted by the sponsor.
 Assessment of group companies is necessary even in cases where no direct support from companies to the project company exist.
 In case the group is facing a severe financial crunch, the possibility of diversion of funds from the project company cannot be ruled out.
-In such circumstances, the lenders need to take adequate steps to ring fence the project revenues.
+In such circumstances, the lenders need to take adequate steps to ring-fence the project revenues.

 - Track record of sponsors – In case any subsisting relationship with the sponsor, the track record of the sponsors should be studied in light of its relationship.
-The lender should identify the incidences of default and analyse the causes for the same.
+The lender should identify the incidences of default and analyze the causes for the same.

 - Management profile of sponsor companies – Helps in assessing the quality of management.
 Lenders are typically more comfortable taking exposure in professionally managed companies.

 - Management structure of project company – Study of shareholders agreement helps in determining the management structure of a project

 - Study of shareholders agreement – Study of the shareholders agreement should be done in order to get clarity on issues such as voting rights of shareholders, representation on the board of directors, veto rights (if any) of shareholders, clauses for protection of minority interest, procedure for issuing shares of the company to the public and the method of resolution of shareholders disputes

 Assessment of the business model